Why I Left a “Dream” Career

 About The Author

 Erin Ewart is the founder of Careers for Social Impact and a social sector career and leadership coach.
-She partners with social impact leaders to help them grow their careers, their leadership, and their impact.
+She partners with purpose-driven leaders to help them grow their careers, their leadership, and their impact.

 Next